-- How are the learning outcomes for your courses developed within your department?
-If learning outcomes are not the same across sections of a course, describe the department's approach and extent of variation in campus and concurrent enrollment program learning outcomes. - How do you assure that concurrent enrollment program instructors are teaching to the student learning outcomes (i.e. orientation, professional development, site visits, etc.)?
-If relevant, describe an experience when a concurrent enrollment program instructor was not adhering to the expectations for the course. - How are department revisions to student learning outcomes communicated to concurrent enrollment program instructors?
+How are the learning outcomes for your courses developed within your department?
+If learning outcomes are not the same across sections of a course, describe the department's approach and extent of variation in

+How do you assure that concurrent enrollment program instructors are teaching to the student learning outcomes (i.e. orientation, professional development, site visits, etc.)?
+If relevant, describe an experience when a concurrent enrollment program instructor was not adhering to the expectations for the course.

+How are department revisions to student learning outcomes communicated to concurrent enrollment